Pantera

 Tensions began to surface among the band members when Anselmo, reeling from severe back problems brought on by years of intense on-stage performances, began growing distant from his bandmates in 1995, eventually becoming addicted to heroin as a result of his pain issues (he almost died from an overdose in July 1996).
 These tensions resulted in the recording sessions for The Great Southern Trendkill (1996) being held separately.
-The ongoing tension lasted for another seven years, during which only one studio album, Reinventing the Steel (2000), was recorded.
-Pantera went on hiatus in 2001 but lingering disputes led to the band breaking up in 2003.
+The ongoing tension lasted for another seven years, during which one more studio album, Reinventing the Steel (2000), was recorded.
+Pantera went on hiatus in 2001, but lingering disputes led to the band breaking up in 2003.
 The Abbott brothers went on to form Damageplan while Anselmo continued to work on several side projects, including Down, which Brown joined as well.

 On December 8, 2004, Dimebag Darrell was shot and killed on stage by a mentally unstable fan during a Damageplan concert in Columbus, Ohio.
-Vinnie Paul went on to form Hellyeah after his brother's death, and died of heart failure in 2018, leaving Brown and Anselmo as the only surviving members of the band's best-known lineup.
+Vinnie Paul went on to form Hellyeah after his brother's death and died of heart failure in 2018, leaving Brown and Anselmo as the only surviving members of the band's best-known lineup.
 In July 2022, it was announced that Brown and Anselmo were reuniting in 2023 for Pantera's first tour in 22 years, with Zakk Wylde and Charlie Benante filling in for the Abbott brothers on guitar and drums, respectively.
-The new lineup played its first show in 21 years at the Hell and Heaven festival in Mexico on December 2, 2022, and the band's reunion tour will continue into 2024.
+The new lineup played its first show at the Hell and Heaven festival in Mexico on December 2, 2022, and the tour will continue into 2026.